AdobeDocs/pass.en/help/authentication/tve-dashboard-overview.md

 * **Property configuration**: Configure multiple properties for each integration to implement granular business rules customized to specific platform needs.

-* **Report generation**: Access and export detailed reports on configuration setups across MVPDs, including various platform categories like *Desktop, Mobile, and TV Connected Devices*, and platforms like *iOS, Android, tvOS, Roku, and FireTV*.
-These reports provide insights into single sign-on (SSO) support and subscriber authentication or authorization session duration at MVPD and platform levels.
+* **Report generation**: Access and export detailed reports on configuration setups across MVPDs.
+These reports include various platform categories like *Desktop, Mobile, and TV Connected Devices* and platforms like *iOS, Android&trade;, tvOS, Roku, and FireTV*.
+They provide insights into single sign-on (SSO) support and subscriber authentication or authorization session duration at MVPD and platform levels.

 * **Traffic visualization**: Visualize high-level authentication and authorization traffic data for the properties of a programmer.

-To access TVE Dashboard, reach out to your Technical Account Manager (TAM).
+To access the TVE Dashboard, contact your Technical Account Manager (TAM).
 This access requires configuring two new user groups within your Adobe Marketing Cloud Organization:

 * **TVE Dashboard Read-Write**: Members of this group have full editing rights across all sections of the dashboard.
 * **TVE Dashboard Read-Only**: Members of this group have viewing rights only across the entire dashboard.

-Adobe Pass Authentication provides the following sections in TVE Dashboard:
+Adobe Pass Authentication provides the following sections in the TVE Dashboard:

 * [Environments](/help/authentication/tve-dashboard-environments.md)
 * [Review and push changes](/help/authentication/tve-dashboard-review-push-changes.md)